 Meridian is a larger medium-sized city located in the state of Idaho.
 With a population of 114,161 people and seven constituent neighborhoods, Meridian is the third largest community in Idaho.
 Meridian has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Meridian, where the median household income is $71,389.00.

-Meridian is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Meridian isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Meridian are a mix of both white- and blue-collar jobs.
 Overall, Meridian is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Meridian who work in office and administrative support (14.19%), sales jobs (13.50%), and management occupations (10.49%).

 Also of interest is that Meridian has more people living here who work in computers and math than 95% of the places in the US.